 The permit needed to build this house triggers the county’s requirement that the property owned by someone actively and directly engaged in agricultural use of the property.
 Moreover, when Benedetti finally steps down from day-to-day operations of his farm, he would like to maintain ownership of both companies and the 267-acre parcel, and to continue living in his home, even though he would no longer be actively and directly engaged in agricultural use of the property.

 PLF sued on Benedetti’s behalf, on the grounds that he has a federal constitutional right to be free from irrational and illegitimate deprivation of his liberty and property, and that the permit condition effectively takes a significant aspect of his property ownership without compensation.
-Litigation is ongoing in the Marin County Superior Court.
+Willie Benedetti died in 2018, and his sons took over the litigation on his behalf.
+In 2020, the case was dismissed without a decision on the merits.